opencoconut/coconutrb/README.md

 ## Usage

 The library needs you to set your API key which can be found in your [dashboard](https://app.coconut.co/api).
-Webhook URL and storage settings are optional but really useful so you won't need to add them each time you create a job.
+Webhook URL and storage settings are optional but are very convenient because you set them only once.

 ```ruby
 Coconut.api_key = 'k-api-key'